xadams/signac/doc/projects.rst

 For example, the path ``a_0/b_1`` will be interpreted as ``{'a': 0, 'b': 1}``.
 The type specification -- here ``int`` for both *a* and *b* -- is optional and will default to ``str`` if omitted.

-Importing from zip-files and tarballs works similarly, by specifying that path as the origin.
+Importing from zip-files and tarballs works similarly by specifying that path as the origin.
 For more details on how to use ``signac import``, type ``$ signac import --help``.

 .. note::